ao-kenji/nec86play/README.md

 Preparation
 -----------
-To use this program,

-You need to apply the following diff.
+To use this program, you need to apply the following diff.

 https://gist.github.com/ao-kenji/9430739